Khaltmaagiin Battuul

-Khaltmaagiin Battuul (born 03 March 1965) is a Mongolian wrestler.
+Khaltmaagiin Battuul (born 3 March 1965) is a Mongolian wrestler.
 He competed in the men's freestyle 57 kg at the 1988 Summer Olympics.

-At the 1990 Goodwill Games Khaltmaagiin Battuul won the gold medal in the men's freestyle 57 kg, he defeated the European champion Remzi Musaoğlu of Turkey and twice Wrestling World Cup champion Ruslan Karaev of USSR.
+At the 1990 Goodwill Games Khaltmaagiin Battuul won the gold medal in the men's freestyle 57 kg, he defeated the European champion Remzi Musaoğlu 2-1, and two-time World Cup champion Ruslan Karaev 3-0.